apex/up/docs/07-guides.md

 ### Severity Levels

-Up provides request level logging with severity levels applied automatically, for example a 5xx response is an ERROR level, while 4xx is a WARN, and 3xx or 2xx are the INFO level.
+Up provides request level logging with severity levels applied automatically.
+For example, a 5xx response is an ERROR level, while 4xx is a WARN, and 3xx or 2xx are the INFO level.

 This means that instead of using the following for showing production errors: